TheBestTvarynka/tbt/content/posts/tauri-error-handling/index.md

 }
 ```

-## Naive approach
+# Let's handle the error

-But usually, most of the commands may fail.
+Usually, most of the commands may fail.
 We may want to return a `Result` and handle the error on the frontend side.
 Let's try it.
 Suppose we need to validate the name.
 I came up with the following implementation (let's keep it simple):

 ```Rust
 use thiserror::Error;